Photo by Dainis Graveris from Pexels

 "[Anal sex] is a source of pleasure for many cisgendered men, who have kept it a secret from their cisgendered partners," said Doug Braun-Harvey, co-founder of the Harvey Institute, a center for helping individuals and organizations integrate sexual health principles to improve personal well-being.
 "Fear of letting this pleasure be known to a partner is so intense for some men that they will avoid it for decades."

-Whether you’re hoping to be pegged or interested in doing the pegging, talking is the first step.
-Try using some of the following open-ended questions in order to explore the topic with your partner:
+Whether you’re hoping to be pegged or interested in doing the pegging, conversation is key.
+If you're unsure where to start, use some of the following questions to ease into the topic with your partner:

 Photo by Ba Tik from Pexels

-After you’ve talked it out with your partner and you’ve decided to move forward, the next step is to take it slowly.
+After you’ve talked it out with your partner and you’ve decided to move forward, the next step is to take it slowly and follow the same steps for anal sex as you would with a person without a penis.
+(We've got a great quick guide for how to try anal sex here!)

 "For many hetero couples, anal sex is not included in their sexual repertoire for many reasons," said Dr. Rosara Torrisi, an AASECT Certified sex therapist and founder of the Long Island Institute of Sex Therapy in New York.
 "We usually hear about anal sex being physically uncomfortable."